crossbario/iotcookbook/device/pi/README.md

 > The `dpipe` command comes as part of the [vde2 package](https://packages.debian.org/search?keywords=vde2), which can be installed with `sudo apt-get install -y vde2`.

-The advantage using this method is an easier development workflow, since you can edit files on your notebook, commit and push from there and only use the remote shell session on your Pi to restart your changed code and such.
+The advantage using this method is an easier development workflow, since you can (directly) edit files on your notebook using eg Sublime or Atom, commit and push from there and only use the remote shell session on your Pi to restart your changed code and such.

 > Above command makes use of a technique called "reverse SSHFS", eg see [here](https://blog.dhampir.no/content/reverse-sshfs-mounts-fs-push)